Bicycles Build Bridges

 Shahrzad is a young social entrpeneur, who came from the Iranian city of Mashhad.
 In 2010, she started her master's degree in Konstanz and has been living in Freiburg since 2013.
 In addition to her work at Bike Bridge, she is currently doing her PhD on Integration of Refugee Women through Sports at the Institute for Sport and Sports Science of the University of Freiburg.

-Our monthly interview with interesting people who have a special relation to cycling.
+Interviews with interesting people who have a special relation to cycling.